-It’s summer, you finally booked some time off, now relax!
-Here is a list of some great TV series and films for you to enjoy.
+It’s summer, you finally have some time to relax!
+Here is a list of some great TV series and films for you to put your feet up in front of and enjoy watching.

-While the lovely weather at the moment means you are probably outside enjoying the sun during the day, we wanted to make sure you have some viewing recommendations to watch for the evenings.
+The weather has been a bit mixed this summer, so while you may be outside enjoying the sun, we wanted to make sure you have some viewing recommendations to watch for the evenings, or for rainy days.

-The number of films and TV series relating to science and biotech is endless, so I’ve updated our 2017 list and added a few new options that will hopefully keep you entertained.
+The number of films and TV series relating to science and biotech is endless, so I’ve updated our 2018 list and added a few new options that will hopefully keep you entertained.
 However, if we missed anything good, feel free to let us know.
-You can also check out our previous list for more ideas.

 Creation takes us back to 19th-century England, where, after his famous voyage on the Beagle, Charles Darwin is putting together the theory of evolution.
 As he works in the book that would change the basis of biology forever, Darwin struggles with the implications of his theory, which conflicts with the religious beliefs of his wife and puts their relationship at risk.
 For the fans of Sherlock, the movie casts Benedict Cumberbatch as botanist Joseph Hooker, Darwin’s best friend, who encouraged the publication of On the Origin of Species.